v-las/Git_SSH_Practice/README.md

 # Python Practice
-I started to learn a programming language Python.
-All projects I'll make I'll pull in this repo.
+I started to learn __Python 3__ additionally in Vadim Ksendzov's course./n All Python projects I'll make I'll pull in this repo.